swagtoy/treebird/docs/INSTALL.md

 If this succeeds (assuming you used default variables), you can now find Treebird at the following

-- `/usr/local/share/treebird/` - Contains CSS, images, and other meta files
+- `/usr/local/share/treebird/` - Contains CSS, images, perl, and other meta files
 - `/usr/local/bin/treebird` - Regular executable CGI file, test it by running it as is, it shouldn't spit anything out

 ## Development